ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

     ![New mgrsys user has logged in PVE web console](images/g008/pve_new_user_login_web_console.webp "New mgrsys user has logged in PVE web console")

-    The new `mgrsys` user has access to the same tabs and options as `root`, thanks of being part of a PVE group with full administrative rights.
+    The new `mgrsys` user has access to the same tabs and options as `root`, thanks to being part of a PVE group with full administrative rights.

 ## Relevant system paths